 You then need to ensure that you have all the Court application documents specific to your state completed and typed.
 The documents cannot be handwritten.
 You must sign the documents in the presence of a certified witness.
-In most cases, if you intend to file the papers in person, you can swear the documents when you attend the Supreme Court.

 STEP 4 - SUBMIT YOUR APPLICATION

 The final step is to submit the application to the relevant court, together with the supporting documents.
 There is a fee to lodge a probate application.
 The fee varies from state to state.

 Even if you have a Will of the deceased, you should make a thorough search to ensure there is no other Will or document that could be a Will left by the deceased.

 If you can only locate a copy of the Will, you may be able to apply for "Letters of Administration with the Will annexed".
 In general, the Court will give priority to a copy of the Will before applying the "laws of intestacy".